y2737924daohegua/corber/pages/frameworks/ember.md

 title:  "Ember"
 ---

 corber will detect Ember projects and run accordingly.

-The following custom changes are required to your Ember application.
-The CLI will warn you if anything is missing.
+The following changes to your Ember application are required:

 - In `config/environment.js`, set `locationType` to `hash`.
 - In `config/environment.js`, ensure {% raw %}`{{rootURL}}` or `{{baseURL}}`{% endraw %} does not have a leading slash.

+The CLI will warn you if anything is missing.